Yashwant1105/Yashwant1105/README.md

 ## 🧑🏻‍🎓 About Me
 Hello!
-I'm Yashwant, a 2nd-year student pursuing B.Tech in Information Technology 📚.
+I'm Yashwant, a pre-final year student pursuing B.Tech in Information Technology 📚.
 My journey into programming started with a curiosity to understand how technology can impact our daily lives.
 Beyond the classroom, I find joy in exploring the realms of cricket and football, where teamwork and strategy mirror the problem-solving aspects of coding.

 ## 📝 Projects